 SONGS FOR THE RIDE HOME

-Striving to bring the spirit of genuine american roots-rock and high-caliber songwriting into the modern era of music without gimmick, McNeal and long-time drummer Andre Black teamed up with Israel Nash and his band at Nash's Plum Creek Sound studio in the heart of the Texas hill country.
-With Grammy award-winning Ted Young (The Rolling Stones, Kurt Vile) at the helm of a 1971 16-track Studer tape machine, the group spent four days recording nine tracks for the upcoming 'Good Luck' LP.
-The collection of work revolves around the notion that the americana music mold can be broken, straying away from the ongoing retro-revival and producing music that is forward reaching and sonically fresh.
-Though there is something for every music lover within the songs, the band considers the work to come together as 'alternative soul rock and roll.'
-McNeal and company bring songs of redemption and hope over powerful, driving musicality influenced by the sounds of everyone from Bob Dylan to Kings of Leon to Prince.
-Good Luck aims for the listener to experience the edge that alternative music carries, the unbound emotion of soul, and the raw energy of true rock & roll.
+Striving to bring analog sounds and high-caliber songwriting into the modern era without gimmick, Matthew and long-time drummer Andre Black teamed up with Israel Nash and his band at Nash's Plum Creek Sound studio in the heart of the Texas hill country.
+With Grammy award-winning Ted Young at the helm of a 16-track tape machine, the group spent four days recording nine tracks that would become 'Good Luck', Matthew's second studio album.
+The band presents a collection of work that presents a youthful take on analog production, blurring the lines between genre with inventive musicality and lyricism with a sense of clarity.
+During the record's 34-minute runtime, a listener is due to experience the edge that alternative music carries, the unbound emotion of soul, and the raw energy of rock & roll.
+Good Luck will be released in February 2018 through McNeal's own Matte Black Sound Company.

-- Produced by Joey McClellan and Plum Creek Sound
+- Produced by Matthew McNeal and Plum Creek Sound

 - Engineered by Ted Young, Joey McClellan